usdot-fhwa-OPS/V2X-Hub/src/v2i-hub/CARMACloudPlugin/README.md

 ## Technical Communication Flow

 ### Request Traffic
 The Message Receiver Plugin receives a TCR from an RSU and publishes it to the CARMA Cloud Plugin.
 The CARMA Cloud Plugin then sends a TCM request containing the TCR message to CARMA Cloud using an HTTPS POST over the SSH forward tunnel.
-CARMA Cloud processes the request and later initiates a separate HTTP TCM response back to V2X-Hub.
+CARMA Cloud processes the request and later initiates a separate HTTP TCM response to V2X-Hub.

 > [!WARNING]
 > This does not follow the typical HTTP request/response pattern.
 CARMA Cloud initiates a separate HTTP TCM response back to V2X-Hub after processing the TCM request.